Tourmaline is one of the two gemstones associated with the month of October.

 A Tourmaline gemstone viewed from different angles will result in differing color intensities being visible.
 The only one thing that you can be sure of is that the deepest coloration will always be shown along the stone’s main axis.
 When selecting a Tourmaline, go with the color that you like but generally try to steer clear of any stone that is cut too dark.

 Orange Tourmalines can be found in shades ranging from a brownish orange, a vibrant bright orange, and a slight pinkish orange, with the brownish orange colors being the least desired.
 Some Orange Tourmaline specimens are reminiscent of Padparadscha Sapphire with the price being much more modest.
 Because of Orange Tourmalines scarceness, they offer great potential for increasing value over the years.

 Owing to the fact that Tourmaline crystals are long and narrow in shape Tourmaline gems are most commonly, although not exclusively cut into square or rectangular stepped shapes.

-Tourmalines are often heat-treated or radiated in order to lighten colors and to remove “silk” (a form of natural imperfection / inclusion).
-Gemologists believe that natural irradiation causes the pink, red, and violet colors of Pink and Rubellite Tourmalines.
+Orange Tourmalines are often heat-treated in order to lighten colors and to remove “silk” (a form of natural imperfection / inclusion).
+Some colored Tourmalines actually transform into other Tourmalines (most commonly the Achroite Tourmaline variety), during this heating process.